andrade-daniel/social_media_text_classification/README.md

 # A text classification problem

-EDIT: Adding a more simple (and more efficient) third alternative method using a Kaggle kernel from fastai's Jeremy Howard.
+EDIT: Adding a more simple (and more efficient) third alternative method: NBSVM using a Kaggle kernel from fastai's Jeremy Howard.

 Given a (non public) dataset with real social media comments from the page of an online store, the goal was to create a model to detect harmful comments, while applying some NLP techniques (using nltk and Gensim packages; emoji too 😛💥).